‘Beauty And The Beast’ And Malaysia Controversy: Disney Will Not Screen Movie

 In Malaysia, films that portray gay or LGBTQ characters are not allowed to be shown on screen.
 Any scenes with any indication towards homosexuality are forbidden.
 There is, however, a caveat that states actors must repent or die if a film with homosexuality is to be shown in the predominantly Muslim country.

-According to The Associated Press, Abdul Halim Abdul Hamid, chairman of The Film Censorship Board, explained, “We have approved it but there is a minor cut involving a gay moment.
+According to the Associated Press, Abdul Halim Abdul Hamid, chairman of The Film Censorship Board, explained, “We have approved it but there is a minor cut involving a gay moment.
 It is only one short scene but it is inappropriate because many children will be watching this movie.”

 Ewan McGregor has some thoughts about the 'Beauty and the Beast' "gay character" controversy https://t.co/GBEP8G8V6E